 - 6.6 In the event that a student does not pass all of the Assessments for a Part in one examination sitting, subject to section 8 below, they may repeat the Assessment(s) that they did not pass (the Required Assessments).
-All Assessments for a Part must be passed within a two-year period from the date of the commencement of the course for that Part i.e. students have four consecutive examination sittings, inclusive of the first examination sitting to successfully complete a Part. - A student who is registered on the October 2022 course has the summer and autumn 2023 and summer and autumn 2024 examination sittings to pass all Required Assessments. - A student who is registered on the Summer 2023 course has the autumn 2023, summer and autumn 2024 and summer 2025 examination sittings to pass all Required Assessments. - 6.7 Where a student does not pass all of the Assessments for any one Part within the timeframe set out in Regulation 6.5, they shall forfeit all previous pass marks achieved for all Parts and the student must re-commence the Chartered Tax Adviser (CTA) programme at Part 1.
-They shall not be eliqible to remain student members of the Institute outside of this timeframe. - 6.8 Students must have successfully completed all of the Assessments (or be exempt from the Assessments) of one Part before proceeding to the Assessments for the next Part. - Students cannot attempt both Part 1 and Part 2 examinations in one examination sitting however, they can sit the examinations for Part 1 and Part 2 in consecutive examination sittings (e.g. summer and autumn) provided they have completed the study courses for both Parts prior to the examination sittings. - 6.9 Students may take a break of up to two years from 30 November in the year in which they received their Examination results for one Part up to the final date for registration of the study course for the next Part.
-During this break, a student must retain his/her student membership status and pay all related student subscriptions. - A student who completes their Part 1 examinations in summer or autumn 2023 may defer commencing the study course for Part 2 until October 2025 at the latest. - 6.10 If a student fails to register for the next study course following a break within the timeframe set out in Regulation 6.8, they shall forfeit all previous pass marks achieved for all Parts and must re-commence the Chartered Tax Adviser (CTA) programme at Part 1.
+All Assessments for a Part must be passed within a two-year period from the date of the commencement of the course for that Part i.e. students have four consecutive examination sittings, inclusive of the first examination sitting to successfully complete a Part. - A student who is registered on the October 2023 course has the April/May and August 2024 and April/May and August 2025 examination sittings to pass all Required Assessments. - A student who is registered on the April/May 2024 course has the August 2024, April/May and August 2025 and April/May 2026 examination sittings to pass all Required Assessments. - 6.7 Where a student does not pass all of the Assessments for any one Part within the timeframe set out in Regulation 6.5, they shall forfeit all previous pass marks achieved for all Parts and the student must re-commence the Chartered Tax Adviser (CTA) programme at Part 1.
+They shall not be eliqible to remain student members of the Institute outside of this timeframe. - 6.8 Students must have successfully completed all of the Assessments (or be exempt from the Assessments) of one Part before proceeding to the Assessments for the next Part. - Students cannot attempt both Part 1 and Part 2 examinations in one examination sitting however, they can sit the examinations for Part 1 and Part 2 in consecutive examination sittings (e.g. April/May and August) provided they have completed the study courses for both Parts prior to the examination sittings. - 6.9 Students may take a break of up to two years from 30 November in the year in which they received their Examination results for one Part up to the final date for registration of the study course for the next Part.
+During this break, a student must retain his/her student membership status and pay all related student subscriptions. - A student who completes their Part 1 examinations in April/May or August 2024 may defer commencing the study course for Part 2 until October 2026 at the latest. - 6.10 If a student fails to register for the next study course following a break within the timeframe set out in Regulation 6.8, they shall forfeit all previous pass marks achieved for all Parts and must re-commence the Chartered Tax Adviser (CTA) programme at Part 1.
 They shall not be eligible to remain student members of the Institute outside of this timeframe.